PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 ## How to implement a good A/B test

-Once you're satisfied that your test meets the [criteria of a good A/B test](#what-makes-a-good-ab-test), it's time to implement it in your code.
-This is typically done by using [feature flags](/feature-flags/features) to randomly assign users to the control or test group, and then logging when users are exposed to their variant i.e., trigger the code path that checks the feature flag.
+Once you're satisfied your test meets the criteria of a good A/B test, it's time to implement it in your code.
+This is typically done by using [feature flags](/blog/feature-flag-benefits-use-cases) to randomly assign users to the control or test group, and then logging when users are exposed to their variant – i.e., trigger the code path that checks the feature flag.
 This enables you to compare metrics in aggregate between the users in your variants.

 It's absolutely **essential** to only log the users in your test who would actually be impacted by your changes.
 Users who aren't affected by your test should be excluded.
 If you include unaffected users, their unchanged behavior will mix in with your results, thereby watering down the impact and the clarity of your findings.